Skip to main content

 • Risk Mitigation: By using their own validators exclusively, operators can eliminate the risk of potential bad actors or underperforming nodes from other operators.

 When creating their own vault, operators can configure parameters such as delegation models, slashing mechanisms, and stake limits to best suit their operational needs and risk management strategies.
 This approach ensures that the vault is free from the risks associated with other operators, providing a more secure and controlled environment, especially useful for institutional stakers.
+For details on creating and configuring your own vault with custom parameters like delegation models, slashing mechanisms and stake limits, please see our vault deployment guide.

 info